Board of guardians: England and Wales

+Boards of guardians were abolished in 1930 by the Local Government Act 1929, when their powers and responsibilities passed to local and national government bodies, including public assistance committees.
+Douglas Veale, private secretary to Neville Chamberlain, discussed their abolition, and Chamberlain's work on this, in an interview given to the historian, Brian Harrison, in February 1969 as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.

 Ireland

 A similar system of Poor Law to that in England and Wales was introduced to Ireland in 1838, with boards of guardians elected by rate-payers.
 The Irish system differed from that in England and Wales, as the civil parish was not used as the basis for the election of guardians.
 In their place electoral divisions were formed by the agglomeration of townlands.
 The ratio of elected to ex officio guardians was to be at least three to one, with an election to be held among the qualified magistrates for ex officio positions if their number exceeded the limit.

-Following the partition of the island in 1922 the guardians were abolished in the Irish Free State in 1925, being replaced by County Boards of Health.
+Following the partition of the island in 1922 the guardians were abolished in the Irish Free State in 1925, being replaced by county boards of health.
 Guardians continued to exist until 1948 in Northern Ireland.

 Scotland

 Under the reformed system introduced in Scotland in 1845, relief of the poor was the responsibility of parochial boards appointed in each civil parish, and boards of guardians were not formed.
 Adjacent parishes could form "combinations", however, to administer workhouses.